 A Childlike Spirit Is Essential to Cope With Hemophilia and Seizures

-As parents with chronic illness, a columnist and her husband keep a sense of play
+As parents with chronic illness, my husband and I keep a sense of play

 Parenthood has transformed my husband, Jared, and me in many ways.
 We’ve had to be responsible for a lot of things.
 We must look after our daughter, Cittie, as well as our home, our health, and our relationships with each other and other people.